lambdamikel/LambdaSpeak/README.md

 ### Features

 LambdaSpeak is a high-quality speech synthesizer for the Amstrad / Schneider CPC, based on the Epson S1V30120 speech chip.
-LambdaSpeak uses the [39$ "TextToSpeech click" board from MikroElektronika](https://www.mikroe.com/text-to-speech-click) as a daugher board.
+LambdaSpeak uses the [39$ "TextToSpeech click" board from MikroElektronika](https://www.mikroe.com/text-to-speech-click) as a daughter board.
 This board basically consists of the Epson IC, an op-amp, and an audio jack.

 LambdaSpeak also implements the **Amdrum module**, a PCM sample-based drum computer for the CPC.

-Optionally, LambdaSpeak can be equipped with a second speech chip, the **SPO256-AL2** from General Instruments ano 1981.
+Optionally, LambdaSpeak can be equipped with a second speech chip, the original **SPO256-AL2** from General Instruments ano 1981.

 The following modes of operation are implemented by the **LambdaSpeak firmware** that runs on the ATmega 644: